Vancouver Frontrunners (VFR) welcomes and supports trans and gender-variant runners & walkers.

 VFR is inclusive, friendly, and social in spirit.
 VFR welcomes people from a range of running/walking abilities.
 The focus is on supporting people in their personal fitness goals and having fun.

 In the past, VFR has primarily consisted of gay and lesbian members.
-However, recently VFR has increased its trans and gender-variant members and expanded its understanding and competencies with issues facing transgender and gender-variant runners and walkers.
+However, recently VFR has welcomed more trans and gender-variant members and expanded its understanding and competencies with issues facing transgender and gender-variant runners and walkers.
 This has entailed a number of actions and considerations to create a more inclusive and supportive space, including:

 • Expansion of gender options in the member registration process;